 Usually, wallets vary on the scale of security versus convenience, and you need to decide where you want to be on that scale.
 Some of the questions you should ask yourself include:

-- How many bitcoins will I be storing?
+- How much Bitcoin will I be storing?

 - How frequently will I use the wallet?

 - Can I afford to pay for a wallet?

 - Will I be storing additional coins other than Bitcoin?

 - Do I need to carry the wallet around with me?

 - Do I need to share the wallet with someone else?

 - How tech-savvy am I?

 - How much do I value my privacy?